-Eligible countries are: Benin* - Burkina Faso* – Burundi* - Cabo Verde - Côte d'Ivoire - DR Congo* - Gambia - Ghana - Guinea* - Guinea Bissau - Kenya - Liberia – Mali* - Morocco* - Mozambique* - Niger* - Nigeria - Palestinian Territory* - Peru - Rwanda* - Senegal* - Sierra Leone - Tanzania* - Togo – Uganda* - Vietnam.
+Eligible countries are: Benin* - Burkina Faso* - Burundi* - Cabo Verde – Cambodia - Cote d'Ivoire - DR Congo* - Gambia - Ghana - Guinea* - Guinea Bissau - Kenya – Laos - Liberia - Mali* - Morocco* - Mozambique* - Niger* - Nigeria - Palestinian Territory* - Rwanda* - Senegal* - Sierra Leone - Tanzania* - Thailand - Togo - Uganda* - Vietnam.

-Priority will be given to projects taking place in countries belonging to the 14 priority partner countries of governmental cooperation (with an asterisk in the above list) and/or with partner institutions of the CEBioS programme (UAC, OBPE,…).
+Priority will be given to projects taking place in countries belonging to one of the 14 priority partner countries of governmental cooperation (with an asterisk in the above list) and/or in collaboration with partner institutions of the CEBioS programme (UAC, OBPE,…).

 Projects must at all times expedite taxonomic research by enhancing the standing taxonomic and curatorial capacity in the developing country.
-As such, projects must include some training of recipient country personnel either within that country or in Belgium.
+As such, projects must include training of recipient country personnel either within that country or in Belgium (several days).

-Projects that complement initiatives or programs that are already operational (even if carried out by another institution or funded by another country or relevant organization) are encouraged.
+Projects that complement initiatives or programs that are already operational (even if carried out by other institutions or funded by other countris or relevant organizations) are encouraged.

 Projects may span only one year.